bigskysoftware/htmx-extensions/src/sse/README.md

 #### `htmx:sseBeforeMessage`

 This event is dispatched just before the SSE event data is swapped into the DOM.
 If you don't want to swap call `preventDefault()` on the event.
-Additionally the `details` field is a [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/message_event) - this is the event created by [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) when it receives an SSE message.
+Additionally the `detail` field is a [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/message_event) - this is the event created by [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) when it receives an SSE message.

 ##### Details